 Proactive FMs have had to learn new strategies and proactively fight the airborne virus from every angle possible.

-Present employees with a healthy and safe work environment when they come into the facility - check out Flagship’s free resource: Reopen Responsibly, A "New Normal" Guide for Safe and Healthy Workplaces.
+Present employees with a healthy and safe work environment when they come into the facility - check out Flagship’s free resource: Stay Open Responsibly, Best Practices for Post-Pandemic Facilities Maintenance.

-This has meant that most facilities have increased cleaning regiments, disinfection processes, and ventilation interventions to reduce viral spread within facilities.
+This has meant that most facilities have increased cleaning regimens, disinfection processes, and ventilation interventions to reduce viral spread within facilities.

 Why it’s Important for Workplaces